-Are you thinking of heading off on an adventure to the US in the coming weeks or months?
+Are you thinking of heading off on an adventure in the US in the coming weeks or months?
 There’s a myriad of global attractions in the US to sample, from the extravagance of New York and Chicago to the world-renown beaches of Florida, and Orlando and the Magic Kingdom.
 But what about those spots which are less well-known?
 Today, let’s run through some of the US destinations off the beaten track which are well worth checking out during your travels.

 1. Letchworth State Park – New York